+[TERMINAL]

-[TERMINAL] CLIENT=1
+CLIENT=1

-- 1: The Runtime can be started several times, all settings for the terminal server operation are automatically set by the Runtime. - 0: The Runtime can only be started once.
+- 1: The Runtime can be started several times, all settings for the terminal server operation are automatically set by the Runtime. - 0: Runtime can only be started once per terminal server session.
 Operation on the terminal server is not possible. (standard setting)